Skip to contents

 raw

-The count data
+The count data - a dataframe with columns:

 • count (positive_integer) - Positive case counts associated with the specified time frame